anaxite/tgdp-asciidoc-templates/CONTRIBUTING.md

 When your draft is in a good place, contact your working group lead to schedule a community review.

-## Get feedback on drafts from the community
+## 5. Get feedback on drafts from the community

-In this phase, you’ll begin to share your drafts with community reviewers and invite feedback.
+In this phase, you'll begin to share your drafts with community reviewers and invite feedback.
 Optionally, you might also consider sharing it beyond our community with other technical writing communities such as Write the Docs or beyond.
 The feedback and revision phase is arguably the most crucial and important phase in the template writing process, so your template project might spend the bulk of its time in this phase.

 To share your Google Docs drafts: